Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 - **t-SNE**

   t-SNE stands for *t-distributed Stochastic Neighbor Embedding*.
-  Reduces dimensionality with saving the relative distance between points in space - so it keeps similar instances close to each other and dissimilar instances apart.
+  Reduces dimensionality by saving the relative distance between points in space - so it keeps similar instances close to each other and dissimilar instances apart.
 Most often used for data visualization.

 ### Autoencoders

 We can use neural networks to do dimensionality reduction too.
-Autoencoder is a network that tries to output values that are as similar as possible to the inputs, when the network structure implies *a bottleneck* - a layer where the number of neurons is much fewer than in the input layer.
+Autoencoder is a network that tries to output values that are as similar as possible to the inputs when the network structure implies *a bottleneck* - a layer where the number of neurons is much fewer than in the input layer.

 | ![autoencoder_structure.jpg](../img/autoencoder_structure.jpg) |
 |:--:|